Full Name: Thomas Murphy

-Addresses: 9 Parkview Terrace, Wharf Road, East Wall; 39 East Wall Road.
+Addresses: 9 Parkview Terrace, Wharf Road, East Wall; and 39 East Wall Road.

 Unit: E Coy, 2nd Battalion, Dublin Brigade.
 Rank Volunteer.
-National Army, details not known.
+National Army, 2nd Lieutenant.

 Born: 1 October 1897 at 55 Albert Street, Belfast City.

-Siblings: Thomas was third eldest of ten.
-His brothers and sisters were Joseph, Mary Anne, Henry, Robert, Sarah, Bridget, Kathleen, Christopher and Edward.
+Siblings: Thomas was third eldest of no less than fourteen children born between 1894 and 1918.
+His brothers and sisters were Joseph, Mary Anne, Harry, Robert, Sarah, Bridie, Christopher, Kathleen, Edward, Eileen, Alice, Vincent and Alfie.

-Personal Life: The Murphys moved from The Falls in Belfast to Dublin’s Docklands about 1902.
-Thomas worked as a Plumber, possibly in the Dublin Dockyard Company where many Old IRA men were employed.
+Personal Life: The Murphys had moved from The Falls in Belfast to Dublin’s Docklands about 1902.
+Thomas worked as a Plumber in the Dublin Dockyard Company where many Old IRA men were employed.
 He never married.
-He died at his home on East Wall Road on 20 November 1983 aged 86.
-Buried in Glasnevin, plot PD118.5 St Paul’s section.
+He died at his home at East Wall Road on 20 November 1983 aged 86, survived by a brother and two sisters in Dublin, a brother and sister in the USA and another brother and sister in England.
+He was buried in Glasnevin, plot PD118.5 St Paul’s section.
 Sadly his grave is unmarked.

 Remarks: Thomas appears in Cyril Daly’s Kilmainham photo album.